 When working out the starting point, if the space in the corner is less than half a tile, move the tile gage half a tile’s width to the right of the centre point.
 This is to allow space for a larger cut tile to be fitted, creating a cleaner finished look.

-In a bathroom you should ideally tile any areas where water is to avoid damp areas.
+If difficult to know how far up the wall to tile, but you should ideally tile any areas where water is to avoid damp spots.
 Aside from that practical detail, how far up the wall you tile is a personal preference.

 ‘In shower enclosures we recommend tiling to the top of the wall,’ suggestsHannah Guilbert, Product Marketing Manager at Original Style.
 ‘For the rest of the space, tiling at half height is both pleasing on the eye and a good way to ensure your walls are protected from sink, bath and shower splashes.’